-c) Check and describe all activities the Lead Agency conducts to identify and prevent agency errors.
+c.
+Check and describe all activities that the Lead Agency conducts, including the results of these activities, to identify and prevent agency errors.
 Include in the description how each activity assists in the identification and prevention of agency errors.

-☑ i.
-Share/match data from other programs (e.g., TANF program, CACFP, FNS, Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration (PARIS)).

-DWSS allows access to our TANF/SNAP/Medicaid systems, Nomads and Amps, as well as ANSRS and Prism for the Urban League and the Children's Cabinet to help identify information/countable income that was not reported at the time of applying for services.
+[x] Share/match data from other programs (e.g., TANF program, Child and Adult Care Food Program, Food and Nutrition Service (FNS), Medicaid) or other databases (e.g., State Directory of New Hires, Social Security Administration, Public Assistance Reporting Information System (PARIS)).
+Describe the activities and the results of these activities: DWSS allows access to our TANF/SNAP/Medicaid systems, Nomads and Amps, as well as ANSRS and Prism for the Urban League and the Children's Cabinet to help identify information/countable income that was not reported at the time of applying for services.
 This has resulted in less burden for families in providing verifications that can be accessed through these systems.
-Additionally, this results in less chance of misinformation from families regarding income or participation in other programs.

-ii.
-Run system reports that flag errors (include types).
-Describe the activities and the results of these activities: NA

-☑ iii.
-Review enrollment documents and attendance or billing records Describe the activities and the results of these activities:

-Provider files and timesheets are audited by staff on a regular basis making sure all documents are current.
+Additionally, this results in less chance of misinformation from families regarding income or participation in other programs. [] Run system reports that flag errors (include types).
+Describe the activities and the results of these activities: NA [x] Review enrollment documents and attendance or billing records.
+Describe the activities and the results of these activities: Provider files and timesheets are audited by staff on a regular basis making sure all documents are current.
 Billing is doublechecked by matching entered time and dates against system generated queue reports.
 Signatures are verified when needed by matching to client files.
 Requests for reimbursement are analyzed through three tiers of reviewers; first at the Cabinet and Urban League level, then CCDP, then DWSS fiscal.
-This results in less errors in requests for reimbursement and enables case managers to identify when a provider may be fraudulently signing timesheets.

-iv.
-Conduct supervisory staff reviews or quality assurance reviews.

-Managers, Supervisors and QA staff do ongoing audits to ensure that all information in files are accurate and that all systems were checked for correct information.

-Quality Assurance Results in SFY21 (69 randomly pulled cases were reviewed):

-- The percentage of cases with errors was 1.45%; - the percentage of cases with improper payments was 1.45%; - the percentage of the total amount of payments for the sampled cases that are improper payments was 0.00%; - the average amount of improper payments was \$0.00; - the estimated annual amount of improper payments was \$0.00 v.
+This results in less errors in requests for reimbursement and enables case managers to identify when a provider may be fraudulently signing timesheets. [x] iv.
+(Conduct supervisory staff reviews or quality assurance reviews.
+Describe the activities and the results of these activities: Managers, Supervisors and QA staff do ongoing audits to ensure that all information in files are accurate and that all systems were checked for correct information. uality Assurance Results in SFY21 (69 randomly pulled cases were reviewed): The percentage of cases with errors was 1.45%; the percentage of cases with improper payments was 1.45%; the percentage of the total amount of payments for the sampled cases that are improper payments was 0.00%; the average amount of improper payments was \$0.00; the estimated annual amount of improper payments was \$0.00

+[x] v.
 Audit provider records.

-Ongoing reviews of provider and client files and documents are done.
+Describe the activities and the results of these activities: Ongoing reviews of provider and client files and documents are done.
 Licensed providers must keep licenses current and submit copies to the program.
 Provider billing documents are reviewed upon receipt and when being processed.
-The result is that this ensures documents are completed accurately and signatures are valid.
+The result is that this ensures documents are completed accurately and signatures are valid. [x] vi.

-vi.
 Train staff on policy and/or audits.

-All staff complete 4 weeks of training that include orientation (overview of the Child vii.
-Other

-Care program), manual training, policies and procedures and supervised case processing.
+Describe the activities and the results of these activities: All staff complete 4 weeks of training that include orientation (overview of the Child Care program), manual training, policies and procedures and supervised case processing.
 Case audits are completed monthly to ensure staff are processing correctly and utilizing current policy and trainings are developed based off these audit results if needed.